ghowland/ddd/README.md

 }
 ```

-This is a list with 3 fixed elements:  a string, an int, and a list.
+This is a list with 3 fixed elements:  a string, a float, and a list.

 The inner list contains 0 to an infinite number of integers, with a minimum value of 0, and a maximum value of 1001.